 Heli-skiing is an option in Switzerland you can even book a helicopter to take to the top of the piste if you find the traditional lifts too slow.
 Helicopters are widely used in Switzerland, the Helipad in Zermatt is one of the busiest in the world with choppers taking off every minute.

 The standard of catering in Switzerland is generally very high and the variety of dishes available for more extensive than say in Austria.
 Wine, however, is expensive but do try the local Swiss wine, its really very good and not much gets exported such is the home demand.

 When it comes to mountain food for skiers the choices of traditional piste side restaurants is vast and the standards are generally very high, below is a photo of a favourite of ours Bergrestaurant Blatten in Zermatt.
 This award-winning restaurant has a wonderful terrace for around 120 diners, space inside is a little more limited.
 You must try Rosti, a traditional mountain dish made from grated potatoes then fried.

 With Ski Line clients the two big sellers are Zermatt and Verbier, two of the big Swiss ski resorts with a reputation for great skiing for advanced and good intermediate skiers and we still have a limited number of ski chalets in both resorts for skiing holidays to these two mega ski resorts.

-For beauty our clients choose Murren, Grindelwald and Wengen, skiing around these resorts will require a train journey to reach the peaks which is wonderful way to start the day.
-The best accommodation here is in the hotels, most of which are 4* and 5* standard but we can also offers some wonderful family run hotels which offer good value for money.
-In Wengen Club Med have a popular all-inclusive hotel.
-Prices start at around £1,200 which in Switzerland means real value for money.
-Club Med also have another resort in the Ritzy ski resort of St Moritz.
+For beauty, our clients choose Murren, Grindelwald and Wengen, skiing around these resorts will require a train journey to reach the peaks which is a wonderful way to start the day.
+The best accommodation here is in the hotels, most of which are 4* and 5* standard but we can also offer some wonderful family run hotels which offer good value for money.